 Some people believe that if a work does not bear a copyright symbol, then that work is not protected by copyright law.
 This is not true.
 In most circumstances, the use of the copyright symbol is not mandatory.
 However, the symbol © is used universally to identify a copyright-protected work and to indicate its copyright owner.
-The symbol is not required in the leading copyright convention, the Berne Convention (to which 164 countries belong), but remains a requirement in another copyright convention, the Universal Copyright Convention.
+The symbol is not required in the leading copyright convention, the Berne Convention (to which 172 countries belong), but remains a requirement in another copyright convention, the Universal Copyright Convention.
 The information in this article discusses Berne member countries’ use, or non-mandatory use, of a copyright symbol.
 The U.S. and Canada are two of the 172 member countries of Berne Copyright Convention.

 In general, a copyright symbol is a reminder to the world at large that copyright exists in the work.
 It identifies the copyright owner and therefore may help people who want to use the work to locate the copyright owner and obtain permission to use it.
 Also, it shows the work’s first year of publication.